 When you say you live in Rio, inevitably you will get one of two reactions.
 The first – and more common, inspite of the news headlines – runs along the lines of, “Wow, how fantastic” as you conjure up visions of sun, sand and carnaval.
 The second is, “Yikes, isn’t that one of the world’s most dangerous cities?” – and the statistics behind some of those headlines would certainly testify to that.

-Rio is known locally as a cidade maravilhosa – the marvellous city – and it is just that.
+Rio is nicknamed a cidade maravilhosa – the marvellous city – and it is just that, despite its dark side.
 Sandwiched between the sparkling South Atlantic and a dramatic, forested mountain backdrop, Rio is easily a contender for most beautiful city in the world.
 As a consequence of its geography, however, some parts of the city are among the most densely populated places on the planet – the only way to grow is up.

 Known throughout the world as a beach city, Rio is also home to the world’s largest urban forest – the Tijuca Forest – which sprawls across the escarpment behind the city.
 High above the trees, on the Corcovado peak, stands the city’s most famous landmark – Cristo Redentor (Christ the Redeemer), a 30m (98ft) statue of Jesus, arms outstretched over the hustle and bustle below.
 From the foot of the statue, there is a perfect postcard view of Rio’s other famous mountain – Pão de Açúcar (Sugar Loaf).